ocramz/twelve/README.md

 ## Why, in detail

-The main rationale for this project, and its claim to offering modularity to website assembly, can be explained as follows:
+The main rationale for this project, and its claim to enabling a modular approach in website construction, is the following :

 `twelve` flips the templating logic of 11ty on its head : it lets you reference directly a content splice from within a container template, rather than declaring the name of a layout file from within the file containing the content splice.